RoguePhoenix117/portfolio-template/CONTACT_FORM_SETUP.md

 2. Click **"Get Your Access Key"** or **"Sign Up"**
 3. Enter your email address
 4. You'll receive an access key via email
-5. Copy the access key (it looks like: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)
+5. Copy the access key (looks like: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`)

 ### Step 2: Configure as Environment Variable